MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-favorite.md

    ![Favorites screen](./media/end-user-favorite/power-bi-unfavorites-screen.png)
 2. Select the yellow star next to the content to unfavorite.

+> [!NOTE]
-> **NOTE**: You can also unfavorite a dashboard, report, or app itself.
+> You can also unfavorite a dashboard, report, or app itself.
 Just open and de-select the yellow icon.
 >
 >
 ## Limitations and considerations